 Focused Assessments

 Every 3 years, NRR/DRO, in consultation with the regions and NSIR, will designate one topic for a focused assessment that delves more deeply into a programmatic area of the ROP that shows indications of potential weakness or areas for improvement.
-The topic may be prompted by any of the data sources described in section 07.01, or any other insights, and consideration should be given to ensure that focused assessments are performed across a number of the four ROP program areas (i.e., PI program, inspection program, SDP, and assessment program) at least once within a tenyear period.
+The topic may be prompted by any of the data sources described in section 07.01, or any other insights, and consideration should be given to ensure that focused assessments are performed across a number of the four ROP program areas (i.e., PI program, inspection program, SDP, and assessment program) at least once within a ten-year period.
 For the inspection program, the baseline inspection program review described in Section 06.03.b below is considered to be a focused assessment and may be counted as such if it aligns with the focused assessment periodicity.
-The selected focused assessment topic will be presented to senior agency management at the Agency Action Review Meeting (AARM). will make the final determination of the selected focused assessment topic.
+The selected focused assessment topic will be presented to senior agency management at the Agency Action Review Meeting (AARM).
+The Office Director of NRR will make the final determination of the selected focused assessment topic.

 NRR/DRO will assemble a working group and develop a charter that tailors the review to the subject area, specifically defines the scope of the focused assessment, identifies the attributes to be verified and relevant standards or guidance, and intended outcomes.
 The assessments can verify consistency of ROP program area implementation among the regions, verify an aspect of the program over all four regions, or focus on specific areas within one or two regions.
 The assessments will utilize ROP program execution data to the maximum extent possible in analyzing program performance or gaps, while also typically including focused surveys and/or interviews to gather feedback and perspectives from affected stakeholders.
 The assessments are generally led by NRR/DRO staff, with working group members including staff with relevant experience from NRR, stakeholders from other program offices, and the regions.